The ANITA Anomalous Events and Axion Quark Nuggets: The AQN DM model

 The internal AQN temperature had been estimated previously for a number of cases.
-It may assume dramatically different values, mostly due to the huge difference in number density $n$ entering (\ref{eq:rad_balance}).
-In particular, for the galactic environment $T_{\rm galaxy}\approx 1$\,eV, while in deep Earth's interior it could be as high as $T_{\rm rock}\approx (100-200) $\,keV.
-Precisely this value of $T$ had been used as initial temperature of the nuggets in the proposal \cite{Ge:2020cho} explaining the seasonal variations of the X rays observed the XMM-Newton at $ 11\sigma$ confidence level \citep{Fraser:2014wja} at distances $r\sim (6-10) R_{\oplus}$ from the Earth surface.
-For our estimates in the present work we shall use the same $T_{\rm rock}\approx (100-200) $\,keV for explaining the ANITA anomalous events\footnote{ It is very unlikely for the temperature to reach much higher values because a different cooling mechanism ($e^+e^-$ pair production) becomes very efficient as $T$ reaches the region which is relatively close to $m=511$ keV such that the anticipated suppression $\exp(-m/T)$ becomes less dramatic for $T\gtrsim 10^2$ keV as we discuss in Appendix \ref{details}.}.
+It may assume dramatically different values, mostly due to the huge difference in the number density $n$ entering (\ref{eq:rad_balance}).
+In particular, for the galactic environment $T_{\rm galaxy}\approx 1$\,eV, while in the deep Earth's interior it could be as high as $T_{\rm rock}\approx (100-200) $\,keV.
+Precisely this value of $T$ had been used as the initial temperature of the AQNs in the proposal \cite{Ge:2020cho} explaining the seasonal variations of the X rays observed the XMM-Newton at $ 11\sigma$ confidence level \citep{Fraser:2014wja} at distances $r\sim (6-10) R_{\oplus}$ from the Earth's surface.
+The same temperature has been also used in \cite{Zhitnitsky:2021qhj} for explanation of the Multi-Modal clustering CR-like events observed by the HORIZON 10T \cite{2017EPJWC.14514001B,Beznosko:2019cI}.
+For our estimates in the present work, we shall use the same $T_{\rm rock}\approx (100-200) $\,keV for explaining the AAEs. \exclude{\footnote{ It is very unlikely for the temperature to reach much higher values because a different cooling mechanism ($e^+e^-$ pair production) becomes very efficient as $T$ reaches the region which is relatively close to $m=511$ keV such that the anticipated suppression $\exp(-2m/T)$ becomes less dramatic for $T\gtrsim 10^2$ keV, see also Appendix \ref{details} with more details.}.
 The difference with previous studies \cite{Ge:2020cho} is that in this work we are interested in the instant when the very hot AQNs just cross the Earth surface and enter the atmosphere (upward events).
 As we argue below the radio pulse is emitted precisely at this moment.
-It should be contrasted with the applications considered in \cite{Ge:2020cho} when the nuggets had travelled $\sim 10^4$ km in empty space before emitted X rays could be detected by XMM-Newton observatory.
+It should be contrasted with the applications considered in \cite{Ge:2020cho} when the nuggets had travelled $\sim 10^4$ km in empty space before emitted X rays could be detected by XMM-Newton observatory. }